Hydra-Chain/hydragon-core-contracts/docs/APRCalculator/APRCalculator.md

 function getDENOMINATOR() external pure returns (uint256)
 ```

-returns the denominator for the APR calculation
+Returns the denominator for the APR calculation